 - C. osheai

 There are seven genera in Uropeltidae, and 60 species.
 Genera are:

 First, these snakes have bodies that are cylinder-shaped, which gives them the look of pipes.
 They are not large, and few grow to a length very much past three feet.
 They do come in a variety of colors and patterns, with the most spectacular being Anilius scytale, a brilliantly red snake with black bands down the length of its body.

 Types of Pipe Snakes

-The cylinder shaped Cylindrophis snakes, also found in Asia, are also fossorial.
+The cylinder-shaped Cylindrophis snakes also found in Asia, are also fossorial.
 The head is blunt and can be hard to tell from the tail, which is short.
 These snakes also have a pelvic girdle which manifests as spurs.
-They have smooth scales along its back, but the ventral scales are small.
-When it’s threatened the snake coils up, tucks its head in the coils and raises its tail to flash the colors of the ventral scales.
+They have smooth scales along their back, but the ventral scales are small.
+When it’s threatened, the snake coils up, tucks its head in the coils, and raises its tail to flash the colors of the ventral scales.
 It can’t open its mouth wide and has to rotate its skull and its jaws to swallow its prey.
-Eating can take as long as a half an hour.
+Eating can take as long as half an hour.

 The red-tailed pipe snake is the genus’ type species and can grow as long as 39 inches.
 It has a dark ground color with red bands.

-Uropeltidae are noted for the shields at the end of their tails, which gives them their generic name.
-They are found in Sri Lanka and India, and like the other pipe snakes they are fossorial and have a cylindrical shape.
-Unlike the other snakes they’ve lost their pelvic girdle, and their eyes are tiny.
+Uropeltidae is noted for the shields at the end of their tails, which gives them their generic name.
+They are found in Sri Lanka and India, and like the other pipe snakes, they are fossorial and have a cylindrical shape.
+Unlike the other snakes, they’ve lost their pelvic girdle, and their eyes are tiny.
 They react to threats much like the Cylindrophis snakes, and their diet is largely made up of earthworms found in the earth they burrow through.